Automations (beta)

 Review the current pipeline and summarize where the team should focus next.
 Flag pursuits with stale activity, weak qualification evidence, missing next steps, approaching due dates, unclear owners, or stage mismatches.

 Group the output into urgent actions, watch items, and cleanup recommendations.
-For each item, explain the evidence and recommend a concrete next step the capture team can take this week.Recompete and follow-on monitoring
+For each item, explain the evidence and recommend a concrete next step the capture team can take this week.Recurring capture monitor and pipeline report

 Use when: You want GovTribe AI to watch for expiring awards, early notices, forecasts, or new opportunities that may indicate follow-on work.